 (Tversky and Kahneman, 1982 [pp. 156–157])

-- The prior probability of the cab being blue, which is given to us by the base rate: P(Cab is Blue)=0.15 (or 15%)
+- The prior probability of the cab being blue.
+That is given to us by the base rate, since we know that only 15% of the cabs in the city are blue, P(Cab is Blue) = 0.15.

 That is, even though the witness identified the cab as blue, it is more likely that it was green.

-The take away is that, when testing a diagnostic hypothesis, chances are that after you form an opinion you do not change it as much as disconfirming evidence warrants you to (this is a form of confirmation bias; see, for instance, Nickerson, 1998).
+The take away is that, when testing hypotheses, chances are that after you form an opinion you do not change it as much as new evidence warrants you to (this is a form of confirmation bias; see, for instance, Nickerson, 1998).
 Using Bayesian inference may help you update your thinking in a more rational way.

 Nickerson, R. S. (1998).
 “Confirmation bias: a ubiquitous phenomenon in many guises.”
 Review of General Psychology 2(2): 175.